SinAustin/Armed/README.md

-# Danger-Suspect-is-armed.
+# Armed.

+## Summary:
-A object detection project to visually identify a firearm.
+This is a project with to see if I can use object detection to identify a firearm in someones possesion.
+It is my capstone form the General Assembly Data Science Immersive.